Mobile solution for a mobile workforce.

 The last few years have provided plenty of evidence to show how our climate is changing.
 Recently, we have seen the driest conditions for nearly a century, leading to drought across much of the UK.
 This was followed by one of the wettest summers on record and the most changeable weather conditions in over 25 years.
 Meanwhile, the global water crisis remains serious, with demand expected to increase by over 30% between now and 2030.

-Anglian Water are passionate about their Love Every Drop campaign and, since its launch in 2010, initiatives have involved customers, communities, retailers, manufacturers, government ministers and employees.
-They have taken on the challenge of being seen to lead by example, becoming a founding sponsor of the University of Cambridge Programme for Sustainability Leadership (CPSL), working alongside government departments, non-governmental organisations, regulatory bodies, trade unions, private companies and academia in three closely connected working groups.
+Anglian Water are passionate about their Love Every Drop campaign and initiatives have involved customers, communities, retailers, manufacturers, government ministers and employees.
+They have taken on the challenge of being seen to lead by example, becoming a founding sponsor of the University of Cambridge Program for Sustainability Leadership (CPSL), working alongside government departments, non-governmental organizations, regulatory bodies, trade unions, private companies and academia in three closely connected working groups.
 Together, they are harnessing the power of collaboration to develop new ways to supply and use water sustainably, driving innovation and change throughout the industry.

 As well as providing a smooth implementation, ensuring optimal performance was also a critical requirement.
 Testing these new technologies required a fresh approach, outside of the traditional scope.
 Qualitest was the only vendor that was identified as being capable of delivering the required knowledge and expertise in this area.